-- regulations and policies.
-They should not hinder University processes or the learning of other students or in any way challenge or threaten the wellbeing of members of the University or visitors.
-Behaviour judged to be 'Misconduct' (see Appendix 2 to these procedures) or unacceptable (see the University's Unacceptable Behaviour Procedures), noting that these behaviours are not exhaustive, will be treated according to the procedures in this Section. - (ii) Students on professional programmes should note that 'Misconduct' of any form may have implications for their fitness to practise (see Section 9 of the 'Handbook of Student Regulations').
+(i) The University expects students and their visitors to abide by all agreed regulations and policies.
+They should not hinder University processes or the Handbook of Student Regulations (Taught Programmes) 2025-26: Section 3 learning of other students or in any way challenge or threaten the wellbeing of members of the University or visitors.
+Behaviour judged to be 'Misconduct' (see Appendix 2 to these procedures) or unacceptable (see the University's Unacceptable Behaviour Procedures), noting that these behaviours are not exhaustive, will be treated according to the procedures in this Section.

+(ii) Students on professional programmes should note that 'Misconduct' of any form may have implications for their fitness to practise (see Section 9 of the 'Handbook of Student Regulations').
 Fitness to Practise Panels therefore have the authority to consider whether a student on a professional programme has committed misconduct in accordance with these regulations.